Cloud VoIP Phone Service

 What if the internet in your area stops working?
 This is a common apprehension among business owners and managers who are considering switching to VoIP.
 They think that if the internet connection stops working, there is no way to make a voice call.
 Let's not even get started on traditional phones, which use cables and other hardware that can be compromised by fire or destroyed by an earthquake.

 When disaster strikes or power goes out, your employees will have a hard time communicating with each other and customers won't be able to reach them.
 If you fail to recover quickly, you'll suffer a huge loss in terms of production and customer confidence and deal with regulatory fines.

 Healthcare facilities, for example, need to abide by the provisions included in the Health Insurance Portability and Accountability Act (HIPAA).
 Otherwise, they could lose a huge amount of money on sanctions and penalties.

-This is not a problem with a hosted VoIP system, which sits at a protected data center.
+This is not a problem with a hosted VoIP phone system, which sits at a protected data center.
 It is monitored around the clock.
-So if something happens in your place of business, calls will be forwarded to another location.
+So if something happens in your place of business, incoming calls will be forwarded to another location.

 Frequently asked questions (FAQ) about VoIP services

-VoIP has paved the way for other means of leveraging the internet to send digital files over IP transmissions.
+VoIP has paved the way for other means of leveraging the internet to send digital files over IP telephony transmissions.
 Virtual fax is one of those.
 While VoIP itself is not used to send fax over the internet, the concepts are pretty similar.
 The main difference is that the transmission is one way and the payload is a soft or hard copy of documents.
 The same goes for other modern systems that use IP transmissions like home security systems.
 Similar to virtual fax and VoIP, home security cameras use IP transmission to remotely transmit footage to cellphones and other streaming devices.
 The possibilities are virtually endless.